ZetCode

 Here we get one city identified by its Id.

-In this tutorial, we have returned data to the client in XML format from a Spring Boot RESTful application.
+In this article we have returned data to the client in XML format from a Spring Boot RESTful application.
 We used Spring Data JPA to retrieve data from H2 database.

 List all Spring Boot tutorials.